DARPA-CRITICALMAAS/ta1_integration/README.md

   parallel for a given map, even if the dependecy graph allows for it.
 (You can run multiple instances of mipper, however, using different job ids, to different maps in parallel.)

+## 6.2.
+OPTIONAL: Building the Docker Containers

+In the previous section, you pulled down the pre-built docker containers.
+If you want to build them your self, do this:
+1. `cd /ta1/dev`
+2. `git clone git@github.com:DARPA-CRITICALMAAS/uncharted-ta1`
+3. `cd /ta1/dev/ta1_integration/docker/tools`
+4. `./build_all.sh --build`  (you can also use `--no-cache` here)

+If you have write-access to docker hub, you can then do:
+1. `docker login`,
+2. `./build_all.sh --push`